CoSMoMVPA/CoSMoMVPA/doc/source/download.rst

                   tutorial_data_path=/Users/karen/datasets/CoSMoMVPA/datadb/tutorial_data
                   output_data_path=/Users/karen/tmp/CoSMoMVPA_output

-      You can choose in which directory you would like to store the output for from running the examples and demonstrations; just make sture that the ``output_data_path`` directory exists.
+      You can choose in which directory you would like to store the output for from running the examples and demonstrations; just make sure that the ``output_data_path`` directory exists.
 You can create a new directory for the output if you want.

 .. _`test_local_setup`: